 docker swarmas Triton is already working as a horizontally scalable cluster.
 There is no need for a set of compute node orchestration commands.

-SDC Docker supports the integration with Docker Hub and third party registries through
+SDC Docker supports the integration with Docker Hub and third party registries through Docker's Registry v2 API (the deprecated v1 API is not supported).

 In addition to the divergence in the use of these drivers, SDC Docker handles logging differently than Docker.
 With Docker, logs are only written to the host when the log driver is set to 'json-file'.
 With SDC Docker the logs are written to the host for every log driver except 'none'.
 These logs are captured because while the network-based log drivers are good for real-time log analysis, they can potentially lose messages due to conditions like remote host unavailablity and race conditions in startup/shutdown.
 The host logs are written to local storage by the zoneadmd process that manages the zone and therefore avoids these problems.